ItsNilin/NilsDoodad/README.md

 **Malware??!?!?**
-Windows defender will flag this as a false positive, that is because the exe is accessing a file on your computer (config.ini) the source code is here to confirm for yourself, however please do check it yourself for verification and/or build it from source if you are concerned.
+Windows defender will flag this as a false positive, that is because the exe is accessing a file on your computer (config.ini) the source code here is safe, however please do scan it yourself for verification and/or build it from source if you are concerned.
 Always stay safe and be cautious when downloading off the internet!